 2) When you are going to bed normally

 When you go to bed, simply start performing the method.
-Do everything as accurate as possible and hope for the best!
+Do everything as accurately as possible and hope for the best!

 3) After 5-6 hours of sleep